 - You don’t need a reservation at most wineries in Cafayate to do a wine tasting – simply turn up and start sipping!

-- Many wineries offer free tastings or for a minimal fee, as I mentioned above.
+- Many wineries offer free tastings or for a minimal fee.
 I’d list those fees throughout here, but I find that prices change way too quickly in Argentina, so I don’t want to lead you astray!

 - Most wineries offer tours, but if you’re anything like me, the information all starts to sound the same, and let’s face it: I’m just there to taste the wine!
 If you’re the same, then pick one or two wineries that you think you’d like to learn more about and take a tour there, and then focus on just wine tasting at the others.